 No, this service is free to employees.
 However, if you decide to enroll your personal cell phone number, you may incur a charge for receiving UCOPAlert text messages, depending on your mobile phone plan and carrier.

 What happens if the number I register is blocked from receiving SMS messages?

 If you deliberately block incoming SMS text messages to avoid spam but you want to receive UCOPAlert messages, contact your mobile service provider to unblock these three numbers, which will be used to send emergency alerts: 54292, 24639 and 79098.

-Why is UCOP working with Siemens for this service?
+Why is UCOP working with MIR3 for this service?

 UCOP does not keep employees’ personal contact information or have the telecommunications infrastructure for this type of mass notification system.
-We selected Siemens, a global technologies solutions provider, through a competitive bidding process to provide this service.
-Siemens has a proven track record of providing this kind of service to many higher education institutions and private companies.
+We selected MIR3, a global technologies solutions provider, to provide this service.
+MIR3 has a proven track record of providing this kind of service to many higher education institutions and private companies.

 What will a message look like?
 How will I know it’s legitimate and not spam?

-Email messages will clearly state "UCOPAlert" and will be sent from an "@notify2.mir3.com" email address.
-MIR3 is the system provider working with Siemens and UC.
+Email messages will clearly state "UCOPAlert" and will be sent from an "@mir3.com" email address.
 Voice messages will clearly announce "University of California emergency alert system" before delivering an emergency notice.